Rotary 3D Printing

 Note the ”eRotCurrent” variable scales the amount of extrusion per layer so that the extrusion/mm is constant as the diameter of the spiral increases.
 Also in every iteration the spiral is shifted slightly forward to get a slight conical shape.

 Adding some conditional statements to the gcode allows us to lean the spiral path forward to start with, then backward while its printing.
 Getting a “Z” shaped cross section to the spiral.
-A black spiral that shows a forward lean for the first half, then a backward lean for the second half The “while” block from the above gcode is expanded to:
+The “while” block from the above gcode is expanded to:

 while iterations<var.zPasses